 - 4 large pita breads

-- a handful of flat-leaf parsley or coriander (cilantro) leaves
+- handful of flat-leaf parsley or coriander (cilantro) leaves

 - sea salt and freshly ground black pepper